In this review article I compare Total Gym’s longstanding & best-selling model – the XLS – with their newest home model, the Fit.

 This applies to physique/fitness models, fashion models, bodybuilders, and professional & elite athletes.

-I’ve been around fitness & strength training for 40 years, & lifted with competitive bodybuilders & fitness models many o’ time.
+I’ve been around fitness & strength training for 40 years, & lifted with competitive bodybuilders, fitness models, & pro athletes many a time.

 And in all those thousands of gym workouts I’ve done, I’ve NEVER seen a single advanced workout warrior need or do 80-85 exercises in order to accomplish some very impressive goals.